Columbia Park: Neighborhood and Construction

 Ballpark options were limited for the new Philadelphia club in 1901.
 The Phillies had moved to National League Park on N Broad Street which had the largest capacity in the city at 18,000, but closed to the Athletics who would compete for fans with the Phillies.
-Both the Jefferson Street Grounds and Recreation Park had been developed for residences and community use by 1901, Forepaugh Park had closed in 1894, and the PRR's YMCA Athletic Field was not developed.
+Both the Jefferson Street Grounds and Recreation Park had been developed for residences and community use by 1901, Forepaugh Park had closed in 1894, and the PRR's YMCA Athletic Field would not be developed and opened until 1903.

 Columbia Park was built by contractor James B. Foster at a cost of $35,000, equal to $ today.
 In contrast to the Phillies' Philadelphia Ball Park built in 1887 and rebuilt in 1894 with non-union labor, the Athletics employed exclusively union in Columbia Park's 1901 construction.
 Philadelphia's union leaders praised the move, declaring in April 1901, "[we] welcome [the Athletics] amongst us as brother unionists, and promise them our support and assistance, and bespeak for them the hearty goodwill, favor and patronage of all self-respecting citizens of Philadelphia.

 The stadium was small and originally had a seating capacity of only 9,500.
 This was increased to 13,600 by the addition of bleacher seating in the outfield.
 During sold out games, additional unofficial seating could be found on top of adjoining homes.
 There was only one dressing room, for the home team; visiting teams had to change at their hotel.